CW: religion, hunting description, death, infrastructure failure, core-periphery relations, monarchy

 "And you will speak mine."

-"And how could I?
-This is too tense.
-You have felt that tension as I have, the letter's weight and its banished night filling this place like smoke.
+"How could I?”
+I asked wearily; e was being impulsive.
+“Too tense, you’ve felt that with me.
+The letter's weight and its banished night filling this place like smoke.
 It has been an honor to glimpse the thing, but it could not be me to speak on it."

 "It must be.
 If you are mine, take an order."